Main Street Staff

 Julie Ryan-Silva

-Julie has worked with Main Street since soon after its founding in 2017 and has supported the organization’s growth in critical areas including communications, membership development, fundraising, community outreach, data management and research and evaluation.
+One of Main Street’s first team members, Julie has supported the organization’s growth in critical areas including communications, membership, fundraising, community outreach, and research and evaluation.
+She currently supports other Main Street staff with special projects related to the website and communications, data management, development and safety education.
 Prior to joining the Main Street team, Julie worked in the policy department of the National Down Syndrome Society.
 Julie has also been active in special education advocacy in Montgomery County.
 Julie’s passion for furthering Main Street’s mission comes from her children, one of whom has Down syndrome.
-Julie holds a BA from the University of Notre Dame and a Master’s Degree in Conflict Analysis and Resolution from George Mason University.
+Julie holds a B.A. from the University of Notre Dame and a master’s degree in conflict analysis and resolution from George Mason University.

 Cindy Rich

-Cindy Rich spent most of her career as a journalist before joining the Main Street team in October 2022.
-Most recently, she worked as senior editor at Bethesda Magazine, where she wrote and edited long-form narratives about youth, education, health, social issues and community leaders.
+A Montgomery County native, Cindy Rich spent most of her career as a journalist before joining the Main Street team in October 2022.
+Most recently, she worked as senior editor at Bethesda Magazine, where she wrote and edited longform narratives about youth, education, health, social issues and community leaders.
 Prior to that, Cindy served as director of communications at the National Center for Children and Families (NCCF) and spent 10 years as a writer and editor for Washingtonian.
-At Main Street, she shares the inspirational stories of residents, members, families and more.
-She leads a new program for members called Telling the Story: An Introduction to Reporting and Writing.
+At Main Street, she shares the inspirational stories of residents, members, families and staff in The Monthly Connect and the annual report, promotes programs and events, and works to increase Main Street’s visibility locally and nationally.
+She has also led a program for members called Telling the Story: An Introduction to Reporting and Writing.

 Evan Scheinberg

-Evan earned a Bachelor’s Degree in English with focuses in writing, rhetoric and publication from the College of Charleston.
-While pursuing his degree, Evan gained extensive experience writing for several different online publications, as well as helped to write a book about Traumatic Brain Injuries.
+Evan works with the communications and programming teams on event planning, website maintenance, marketing and social media, while also supporting staff at Main Street’s Soulfull Cafe and helping to promote the cafe’s mission.
+A graduate of Richard Montgomery High School in Rockville, Evan earned a bachelor’s degree in English with focuses in writing, rhetoric and publication from the College of Charleston.
+While pursuing his degree, Evan gained extensive experience writing for several different online publications and helped to write a book about Traumatic Brain Injuries.
 Evan also developed a passion for advocating for mental health awareness during his time working and creating content for Active Minds and TimelyMD.
 In his spare time, Evan loves to go on walks with his dog named Blue and read any book he can get his hands on.

 David Godoy

 Originally from Guayaquil, Ecuador, David moved to the US in 1997 and earned his certificate in General Education in 2001 from Montgomery College.
 David recently became the first Latino Ambassador for the Law Enforcement Torch Run (Special Olympics, MD)!
-In his free time, David enjoys playing the saxophone and cycling.
+In his free time, David enjoys painting, playing the saxophone, swimming and cycling.
+At Main Street, David always makes sure to greet everyone who arrives warmly and ask how their day is going.

 Faith McLuckie